Support Centre

 4. Key Definitions

-Data controller: The concept of data handler, or personal information controller, under the PIPA is similar to the concept of data controller under the General Data Protection Regulation (Regulation (EU) 2016/679) ('GDPR').
-Specifically, the PIPA defines a data handler as 'a public institution, corporate body, organization, individual, who, by itself or through a third party, processes, i.e., collects, generates, connects, interlocks, records, stores, retains, processes, edits, searches, outputs, corrects, restores, uses, provides, discloses, destroys, or otherwise handles personal data to administer personal data files for official or business purposes'.
+Data controller: The concept of data handler, or personal information controller, under the PIPA, is similar to the concept of data controller under the General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR).
+Specifically, the PIPA defines a data handler as 'a public institution, corporate body, organization, individual, who, by itself or through a third party, processes, i.e., collects, generates, connects, interlocks, records, stores, retains, processes, edits, searches, outputs, corrects, restores, uses, provides, discloses, destroys, or otherwise handles personal data to administer personal data files for official or business purposes.'

 Data processor: Data handlers may outsource the processing of personal data to third parties, i.e. data processors.
-Under the PIPA, the concept of data handler is defined quite broadly, and therefore includes data protection authorities that process data.
+Under the PIPA, the concept of data handler is defined quite broadly and therefore includes data protection authorities that process data.

 Personal data: The PIPA has a broad definition of personal data, which is any data relating to a living natural person that:

-2. even if it by itself does not identify a particular individual, may be easily combined with other information to identify a particular individual (in such cases, whether or not the information may be 'easily combined' shall be determined by reasonably considering the time, cost, and technology used to identify the individual such as the likelihood that the other information can be procured); or
+• even if it by itself does not identify a particular individual, may be easily combined with other information to identify a particular individual (in such cases, whether or not the information may be 'easily combined' shall be determined by reasonably considering the time, cost, and technology used to identify the individual such as the likelihood that the other information can be procured); or

-3. is information under items 1 or 2 above which is pseudonymized and thereby becomes incapable of identifying a particular individual without the use or combination of additional information for restoration to its original state.
+• is information under items 1 or 2 above which is pseudonymized and thereby becomes incapable of identifying a particular individual without the use or combination of additional information for restoration to its original state.

-Health data: The PIPA only stipulates that health data is deemed sensitive data without providing a direct definition of 'health data'.
+Health data: The PIPA only stipulates that health data is deemed sensitive data without providing a direct definition of 'health data.'
 According to the PIPC guidelines, health data is data about an individual's current and past medical history and physical/mental disabilities (e.g., disability rating).

 Biometric data: The PIPA does not specifically define biometric data, but items of sensitive data that are 'information on an individual's physical, physiological, and behavioral characteristics generated through certain technical means for the purpose of identifying a specific individual' would likely be considered similar in concept.
 According to the PIPC guidelines, the data described above is data that is manufactured using technology that extracts unique characteristics of an individual such as their face, fingerprint, iris, and handwriting sample in order to confirm or verify the individual's identity.

 Pseudonymization: The PIPA defines pseudonymized data as 'data from which the specific individual cannot be identified without the use or combination of additional information for restoring to the original state.'
-Furthermore, the PIPA defines 'pseudonymization' as 'the processing of personal data to the extent where the specific individual cannot be identified anymore from that information without additional information, by deleting or replacing in whole or in part the personal data, or by any other means'.
+Furthermore, the PIPA defines 'pseudonymization' as 'the processing of personal data to the extent where the specific individual cannot be identified anymore from that information without additional information, by deleting or replacing in whole or in part the personal data, or by any other means.'

-Data Collection: 'Handling' of personal data is defined to mean the 'collection, generation, recording, storage, retention, processing, editing, search, outputting, rectification, restoration, use, provision, disclosure or destruction of personal data or any other action similar to any of the foregoing'.
+Data Collection: 'Handling' of personal data is defined to mean the 'collection, generation, recording, storage, retention, processing, editing, search, outputting, rectification, restoration, use, provision, disclosure or destruction of personal data or any other action similar to any of the foregoing.'

 Data Subject: Referred to as being an individual who is a subject of the handled data by which that individual can be identifiable.

-Anonymized information: Is defined as any information which cannot be used to identify a specific individual even if the information is combined with other information, after reasonably considering factors such as time, cost, and technology, and is not subject to the PIPA.
+Anonymized information: Is defined as any information that cannot be used to identify a specific individual even if the information is combined with other information, after reasonably considering factors such as time, cost, and technology, and is not subject to the PIPA.

 Privacy Impact Assessment | Data Protection Impact Assessment: There is no definition of 'PIA' under the PIPA.
 However, the PIPA establishes PIAs as the assessment for the analysis and improvement of risk factors relating to the operations of personal data (Article 33 of the PIPA).